Developers and Testers, do you see the end goal together?

-Since the origin of Software Engineering in 1960, there are people who work out prototypes, design and develop the prototype, perform testing, demonstrate to stake-holders and make a release for the end-user's consumption.
+Since the origin of Software Engineering in 1960, some people work out prototypes, design and develop the prototype, perform testing, demonstrate to stakeholders, and make a release for the end-users consumption.

 Courtesy: Vintage Computers - flashbak.com

-In the modern era of Software engineering, these roles are made more sophisticated, categorized, branched and described.
-However the fundamentals are kind of same, as in:
+In the modern era of Software engineering, these roles are made more sophisticated, categorized, branched, and described.
+However, the fundamentals are kind of the same, as in:

-A Developer(many cases we call them as, Programmer) is a person responsible for designing and implementing Solutions.
+A Developer(in many cases we call them as Programmer) is a person responsible for designing and implementing Solutions.
 A developer uses programming languages to develop Software Programs.

 Not all the developers really take part in designing the solution.
 There could be other roles like an Architect who does it and another developer(or programmer) implement the solution.